← Back to Blog

 Overbooking as a Feature

 Airlines routinely sell more tickets than they have seats.
 This isn't a bug — it's a deliberate revenue strategy.
 Historical no-show rates on any given route are well-modelled.
-If past data shows that 6% of passengers on LHR–JFK on a Tuesday evening don't show up, an airline might oversell by 4–5%, accepting some risk of having to rebook passengers in exchange for capturing revenue from those 6% who paid but didn't fly.
+If past data shows that 6% of passengers on LHR–JFK on a the Tuesday booking myth evening don't show up, an airline might oversell by 4–5%, accepting some risk of having to rebook passengers in exchange for capturing revenue from those 6% who paid but didn't fly.

 When overbooking results in volunteers or involuntary denied boardings, the compensation rules vary by jurisdiction.
 EU Regulation 261/2004 mandates significant cash compensation for denied boarding within the EU.
 US DOT rules apply on domestic US routes.
 The airline has already priced this compensation risk into its overbooking model.